gjadi-mej/Test-rst-rendering/README.rst

 Platform Import
 ---------------

-Import the projects in MicroEJ SDK Workspace:
+Import the projects in |RCP| Workspace:

 - ``File`` > ``Import`` > ``Existing Projects into Workspace`` >
   ``Next``